 Q: Can you explain the growing interest in Hickory Golf?

-Q: Are you seeing an interest in golf courses being built more like they were long ago?
+Q: Are you seeing interest in golf courses being built more like they were long ago?

 A: Yes.
 Even Donald Trump just had one built in Scotland in a very natural style.
 This trend has been circling the world now for several years.
 Sand Hills in Nebraska was one of the forerunners.
 Designed by Bill Coore and Ben Crenshaw, it was completely out of the ordinary and an immediate hit.

 The “contrived” style of golf course design is waning.
-Design philosophy is coming full circle.
+The design philosophy is coming full circle.
 Shadow Creek cost around $40 million to build, whereas Sand Hills cost so little it is a secret.